pgxcentre/genipe/docs/tutorials/tutorial_linear.rst

        --pheno-name Pheno1

 For more information about the arguments and options, see the :ref:`lin-tut-usage` section.
-The number of process to use might differ according to the installation type and to the computer/server.
-See the :ref:`lin-tut-execution-time` section for more information.
+For an approximation of the execution time, refer to the :ref:`stats-exec-time` section.

 .. note::